Rakeshprasad

 Rakeshprasad (Devnagari: राकेशप्रसाद्जी; born 23 July 1966) is a Hindu spiritual leader.
 He is regarded by the devpaksh faction as the disputed leader of the LaxmiNarayan Dev Gadi.
-Rakeshprasadji has interests in Sanskrit and Prakrit literature on religion, and that he has established temples and consecrated idols in them.

 An order by the Gujarat High Court restrained Ajendraprasadji Maharaj from acting as Acharya.
 This was a temporary order until the concluding court case.
 Ajendraprasad disputed this and filed a review petition in the Gujarat High Court.
 A satsang mahasabha headed by monks namely, Nautam Swami, self-appointed Rakeshprasad as their leader.
 Ajendraprasad's main ideology was that monks of the fellowship should stay in their prescribed rules and regulations.
 Especially after some monks had turned towards murdering fellow monks.
 Ajendraprasad at the time was firm and strong furied many monks to dispose of him.

 Many of the sects followers, particularly in the siddhant paksh and outside of India, regard Ajendraprasad as acharya of the LaxmiNarayan Dev Gadi.
 Ajendraprasad is present in Vadtals Raghuveer Vadi; however, the courts are still unclear as to the genuine acharya.